whejy/cs50project/README.md

 entry has been submitted.

 The application features a download button that allows users to download to their machine all of their entries at once as a zip file.
-Before or after login, the user is able to change the font and choose a background image.
-Their preferences are stored in the database.
+Before or after login, the user is able to change the font and choose a background image, with their preferences being stored in the database.
-One further design choice I have decided against is the ability to choose a colour theme for the website.
-While I believe this would be possible by using JavaScript to link to multiple different CSS files, I think it would take a large amount of time to implement, particularly to create the different colour palettes.
+One design choice I have decided against for now is the ability to choose a colour theme for the website.
+While I believe this would be possible using JavaScript to link to multiple different CSS files, I think it would take a large amount of time to implement, particularly to create the different colour palettes.
 I may come back to implementing such a feature in the future.

 "Static" folder contains the CSS and JS file and all of the possible background image choices available to the user.